fenago/katacoda-scenarios/azure-functions/azure-functions-virtual-network/steps/1/text.md

 - Create a function proxy to access WordPress resources
 - Request a WordPress file from inside the virtual network

-Note
-This tutorial creates a function app in the Premium plan.
+**Note:** This scenario creates a function app in the Premium plan.
 This hosting plan is currently in preview.
 For more information, see Premium plan.

 #### Topology
 The following diagram shows the architecture of the solution that you create: